byteboard/editor-walkthrough-web/walkthrough.md

 You will be able to run your code in the terminal panel at the bottom of the screen.
 * Any commands you will need to run will be found in a black code box like the one you see below.
-You can click the  <walkthrough-cloud-shell-icon></walkthrough-cloud-shell-icon> icon on the right side of the code box to paste the command in the terminal.
+You can click the  <walkthrough-cloud-shell-icon></walkthrough-cloud-shell-icon> icon on the right side of the code box to paste the command directly into the terminal.
 * You can open and close the terminal window by clicking the <walkthrough-cloud-shell-icon></walkthrough-cloud-shell-icon> icon above this panel.

 Try running a command now: